mpemburn/roster_reboot/wiki/dev_environment.md

 **NOTES**:
 - Make sure that `production.env`, `prodenv.v`, and `ansible/vpwd` are listed in `.gitignore`.
 - Any time you need to make a change to the production `.env`, you must change `production.env` and re-copy to `prodenv.v` before encrypting.

+## Deploying Updates
+When you need to deploy changes to the code, you will also use the `build.sh` script.
+The deploy process does the following:
+- Pull the latest commit to the `master` branch of the repo.
+- Run `composer install`.
+- Run `php artisan migrate`.
+- Uploads and decrypts the production `.env` file.